-There’s no doubt that the support for third-party plugins is loved by all, however, sometimes, these plugins can also create all sorts of issues.
-So, it is likely that you’re getting the effect requires GPU acceleration error because of an outdated plugin.
+There’s no doubt that the support for third-party plugins is loved by all; however, sometimes, these plugins can also create all sorts of issues.
+So, it is likely that you’re getting the effect that requires GPU acceleration error because of an outdated plugin.

 To fix this, you can try to uninstall these third-party plugins: